View George Foster's Obituary on heralddemocrat.com and share memories

 |

-George Page Foster IV.
-72, of Denison, died Sunday, April 21 at his home.
+George Page Foster IV, age 72, entered into eternal life Sunday, April 21, 2019 at his home in Denison.

+Mr. Foster was born May 11, 1946 in Denison, Texas the son of Dorothy (Keithley) and George Page Foster III.
+He served his country proudly in the Navy, on the USS New Jersey during the Vietnam War.
+George married the love of his life, Barbara Graham.
+He loved the great outdoors, especially while fishing and hunting.
+George loved his family, and his grandchildren brought him great joy.
+He will be greatly missed by all who knew and loved him.

+Mr. Foster leaves behind his beloved family, wife of 43 years, Barbara Foster of Denison, TX; daughter, Erica Page Najarro and husband, Nicholaus of Denison, TX; grandchildren, Benjamin Ryan, Wyatt George and Lindsey Page Najarro of Denison, TX; sisters, Janis Kennedy of Sachse, TX; Martha Jane Strickland and husband, G. B. of Niceville, FL; and many beloved nieces and nephews.